Piazzalab/sshicstuff/README.md

 ```

 **chr :** chromosome location of the annealing oligo in the reference genome (fasta).
 May differ from its original position.

 **start :** start position of the annealing oligo.

 **end :** end position of the annealing oligo.

 **length :** length of the annealing oligo.

 **orientation :** orientation of the annealing oligo (W : Watson, C: Crick).

 **type :** type of the annealing oligo (ss : single-stranded, ds: double-stranded).

 **name :** name of the annealing oligo, also called probe.
-In general.
-it is composed of the distance from the DSB, L or R for left or right side of the DSB, and the restriction enzyme used.
+In general it is composed of the distance from the DSB, L or R for left or right side of the DSB, and the restriction enzyme used.

 **sequence_original :** original sequence of the annealing oligo.

 **sequence_modified :** modified sequence of the annealing oligo including SNPs.